JKLeckr/Archipelago-cuphead/README.md

 This is the Archipelago world for Cuphead.

-This apworld is currently in the development phase.
-While this is playable to some degree (with a working client), it is not feature complete and probably has bugs, so using it might pose mental injuries from grotesque code if you use it.
-Beware!
+This apworld is currently in alpha.
+While it is better than it ever was since early development, there are still some freaky issues hiding in there.
+If you are wanting code so clean that you can see your reflection, you will think you are a vampire!
+Use at your own risk!

+## How to use
+Download the copy of the APWorld from the [releases](https://github.com/JKLeckr/Archipelago-cuphead/releases) page.
+Copy it to the `custom_worlds` folder in the Archipelago installation folder.